U.S. Court rules Merck's Zetia patent valid

-(Reuters) - A U.S. court on Friday ruled that the patent on Merck & Co’s (MRK.N) cholesterol fighter Zetia and a related drug Vytorin was valid and issued an injunction blocking approval of a generic version by Mylan Inc (MYL.O) until the patent expires.
+April 27 (Reuters) - A U.S. court on Friday ruled that the patent on Merck & Co’s cholesterol fighter Zetia and a related drug Vytorin was valid and issued an injunction blocking approval of a generic version by Mylan Inc until the patent expires.

 Mylan had admitted that its product would infringe the patent, which run until April of 2017, Merck said.